Anirudhyadavv/data-warehouse-project/README.md

 An end‑to‑end SQL project demonstrating how raw business data can be transformed into a structured **data warehouse** and used to generate **actionable business insights**.

-This project simulates a real analytics workflow followed in many organizations: from ingesting operational data to producing analytical reports that support decision‑making.
+This project simulates a real analytics workflow followed in many organizations: from ingesting operational data to producing analytical reports and visualized through Power BI dashboards that support decision‑making.

 ---

 ## Project Overview

-This project demonstrates an end-to-end analytics workflow where raw ERP and CRM data is transformed into a structured data warehouse and visualized through Power BI dashboards.

 | Stage | Description |
 |------|-------------|